Asian and Middle Eastern Studies

 The first few years of the course involve extensive language learning so you need to be comfortable with grammatical terminology, acquiring vocabulary quickly and, in the case of character-based Asian languages, have a good memory and visual sense.
 The third year of the programme is a Year Abroad, so we are also looking for people keen to explore and make the most of the opportunity to travel to China, Japan or the Middle East.
 Writing skills and the ability to analyse are also important.
 Once you have learned the basics of your language, you have the opportunity to delve into literature and read historical texts, and write essays that present your knowledge of the subject and your own views on it.

-No prior knowledge of the selected language(s) is assumed, and there are no specific admissions requirements.
-However, some prior experience of learning a foreign language and of writing essays that demand some measure of critical ability would be an advantage.
+No prior knowledge of the selected AMES language(s) is assumed, and there are no specific admissions requirements.
+However, prior experience of learning a foreign language to A-level or equivalent and of writing essays that demand some measure of critical ability is highly desirable.
+Students wishing to combine a Middle Eastern language with a European language must have studied their European language to A-level.

-If invited for interview in Cambridge, candidates normally have two interviews including one with specialists in Asian and Middle Eastern Studies (usually the Director of Studies plus an academic in the student’s area of interest if necessary).
-Candidates are also asked to submit 2 essays in advance, written in English, on any area of their A-Level work.
+If invited for interview normally have two interviews including one with specialists in Asian and Middle Eastern Studies (usually the Director of Studies plus an academic in the student’s area of interest if necessary).
 Students wishing to combine AMES with a language from the Modern and Medieval tripos are advised to find out about the admissions procedure for that language here.